- Certain toys are more desirable to cats with different personality traits.

 If your pet shows a strong interest in birds, he may be this kind of kitty.
-Studies have shown that cats are natural-born killers; no matter how closely they snuggle up at night, remember that cats also kill between 1.4 billion and 3.7 billion birds and between 6.9 billion and 20.7 billion small mammals yearly.
+Studies have shown that cats are natural-born predators, no matter how closely they snuggle up at night; remember that cats also kill between 1.4 billion and 3.7 billion birds and between 6.9 billion and 20.7 billion small mammals yearly.
 Cats who are Birders love feathers and flying things, often leaping into the air to give chase.

 Some pets prefer a good ol’ fashioned fuzzy mouse to toss around for mock hunts.
-Very convincing bird toys are also available, if your cat is a Birder/Predator hybrid.
+Very convincing bird toys are also available if your cat is a Birder/Predator hybrid.
 Interactive cat toys allow your pet to safely tap into their natural instincts with technology.
 A laser can be motion-activated for solo play or handheld, or puzzle cat toys like “Whack-a-Mouse” provide endless entertainment.

-Pet parents who a dozen jingly balls underfoot know this type of feline all too well.
+Pet parents who find a dozen jingly balls underfoot know this type of feline all too well.
 The Batter prefers to play with balls or other objects she can swat, toss and catch.
 “Rabbit kicking” the back legs is another characteristic behavior and great exercise for cats.
 For the pet parent on a budget, Batters love homemade cat toys – anything from crumpled paper to bouncy balls will do.

 Any kind of ball, from wool to jingle bell or catnip, may be suitable, but each cat has his or her own preference.
-Batters may also enjoy stuffed animals they can get their paws around and kick or cat toys with a ball and track.
+Batters may also enjoy stuffed animals that they can get their paws around and kick or cat toys with a ball and track.

 If your cat is too smart for traditional toys, this is definitely the right category.
 Some felines aren’t fooled by fake feathers or jingle bells and require additional mental stimulation.
 Every cat could use a little extra brain exercise though, so consider investing in a cat puzzle toy even if you’ve got a Birder or Predator on your hands.
-Brainiacs may engage in play for a little while but roll over bored, or they may just give you a disdainful look when you try to play.
+Brainiacs may engage in play for a little while but will eventually roll over bored, or they may just give you a disdainful look when you try to play.